Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • supporting material relevant to your activity.
 This may include examples of your previous work, bios of additional people involved, and letters of support from participants or communities.

-All Australia Council grants information including guidelines and application forms are available in accessible formats upon request.
+All Creative Australia grants information including guidelines and application forms are available in accessible formats upon request.

 These formats include word documents, audio CD, Braille, Easy English, Auslan and large print.
 Please note that requests for translated materials will need to allow for a six-week turnaround.